bogliosimone/similaripy/README.md

 - **S-Plus** – A hybrid model combining Tversky and Cosine components, with full control over weights and smoothing.

-For mathematical definitions and parameter details, see the **[📘 SimilariPy Guide](docs/guide.md)**.
+For mathematical definitions and parameter details, see the **[📘 SimilariPy Guide](https://bogliosimone.github.io/similaripy/)**.

 ## 🧮 Normalization Functions

 SimilariPy provides a suite of normalization functions for sparse matrix pre-processing.
-All functions are implemented in Cython and support in-place execution for maximum performance and memory efficiency.
+All functions are implemented in Cython and can operate in-place on CSR matrixes for maximum performance and memory efficiency.

 - **L1, L2** – Applies row- or column-wise normalization.
 - **TF-IDF** – Computes TF-IDF weighting with customizable term-frequency and IDF modes.
 - **BM25** – Applies classic BM25 weighting used in information retrieval.
 - **BM25+** – Variant of BM25 with additive smoothing for low-frequency terms.

-For more details, check the **[📘 SimilariPy Guide](docs/guide.md)**.
+For more details, check the **[📘 SimilariPy Guide](https://bogliosimone.github.io/similaripy/)**.

-## 🚀 Usage Example
+## 🚀 Getting Started

 Here’s a minimal example to get you up and running with SimilariPy: